mingkaic/logoRNN/design.md

  - fill : whether the region merging fills gaps given a bounding box BBij around ri and rj, fill(ri, rj) = 1-(size(BBij) - size(ri) - size(rj)) / size(im)

+3. Rank objects from the top of the hierarchy tree downward (where top denotes the entire image)

+    H = {r1, r2, ... rn}
+    for r=1:n
+        rank[ri] = RAND * i;

+    sort H for ascending rank value (rank 1 is before rank 2)

+Take top k objects as object hypothesis

 ## Fast RNN

 Fast RNN takes the entire image with a set of object proposals